EnzoMoser/typ2html/README.md

 // The rest goes here
 ```

-You can edit `style.css` to change the CSS style and also `typst/.conf.typ` to change the default layout or make global settings in Typst.
+You can edit `style.css` to change the CSS style and also `typst/.conf.typ` to change the default layout

 ## How it works
 Calling `just` performs the following: